-MANAGEMENT OF THE MANAGER
+MANAGEMENT OF THE MANAGER AND ITS AFFILIATES

 David Haney is 56 years old, was born in Southern California, and now lives in Arizona.
-He has 3 children and 7 grandchildren, and enjoys playing golf.
+He has 3 children and 3 grandchildren, and enjoys playing golf.
 David has been entrepreneurial since graduating high school in 1969.
 During the 70's David starting a janitorial company with 25 trucks/crews, an asphalt company with 10 crews, the general partner in several real estate limited partnerships (i.e. custom homes, subdivisions, condominiums).
 During the 80's, David participated in franchise development with several franchisors in the specialty food, real estate, construction and direct mail advertising industries.
-During the 90's, David founded a software development company with more than 40 employees, 700 clients, and \$3 million in annual sales.
-David holds an Arizona real estate license and is the manager of Arizona First Development LLC, and other affiliate limited liability companies.
+During the 90's, David founded a software development company with over 40 employees, 700 clients, and \$3 million in annual sales.
+David holds an Arizona real estate license and is the manager of Arizona First Development LLC and other affiliated limited liability companies.